Should Dev Happiness Become A Devops KPI?

 Provide technical challenges

 Good developers are a curious bunch; the modern-day successors to the kids who disassembled clocks in garages to see what made them tick.
 Sending technical challenges their way will get you valuable solutions while keeping devs interested, engaged and excited.
 Keep in mind there’s a difference between challenging a newbie and an experienced developer.
-Which is why you should assign tasks accordingly.
+This is why you should assign tasks accordingly.
 Of course, this depends a lot on your organizational flows and isn’t always the DevOps responsibility.

 Balance boredom with automation